MichaelShapira/ConfluenceForAwsAppFlow/README.md

 # Demo

 I created a new blog entry in Confluence Cloud.
-The blog contains a textual version of the famous Mobi Dick book.
+The blog contains a textual version of the famous Moby Dick book.

 <img width="1269" alt="image" src="https://github.com/MichaelShapira/ConfluenceForAwsAppFlow/assets/135519473/f9c3246c-63a2-480e-a3d1-0179061f5400">